lilab-bcb/cumulus/docs/cumulus.rst

 	  - false
 	  - false
 	* - remove_ribo
 	  - Remove ribosomal genes with either RPL or RPS as prefixes.
-Currently only works for human
+Currently only works for human data
 	  - false
 	  - false
 	* - min_gain